-- IF FIRM IS REQUIRED TO CARRY COVERAGE & HAS AN OUTSIDE CARRIER, submit Form C-105.2, "Certificate of Workers' Compensation Insurance" (the FIRM'S insurance carrier will send this form to the government entity at the FIRM'S request).
-(PLEASE NOTE: The State Insurance Fund provides its own version of this form, the U-26.3) - IF FIRM IS REQUIRED TO CARRY COVERAGE & IS SELF INSURED, submit Form SI-12, "Certificate of Workers' Compensation Self-Insurance" (the FIRM'S Group Self-Insurance Administrator will send this form to the government entity at the FIRM'S request). - IF FIRM IS NOT REQUIRED TO CARRY COVERAGE, submit Form CE-200, "Affidavit For New York Entities With No Employees And Certain Out of State Entities, That New York State Workers' Compensation and/or Disability Benefits Insurance Coverage is Not Required" (this form and the instructions for completing it are available from the link below).
+- ➤ IF FIRM IS REQUIRED TO CARRY COVERAGE & HAS AN OUTSIDE CARRIER, submit Form C-105.2, "Certificate of Workers' Compensation Insurance" (the FIRM'S insurance carrier will send this form to the government entity at the FIRM'S request).
+(PLEASE NOTE: The State Insurance Fund provides its own version of this form, the U-26.3) - Form SI-12, "Certificate of Workers' Compensation Self-Insur anc e" (the FIRM'S Group Self-Insurance Administrator will send this form to the government entity at the FIRM'S request). - ➤ IF FIRM IS NOT REQUIRED TO CARRY COVERAGE, submit Form CE-200, "Affidavit For New York Entities With No Employees And Certain Out of State Entities, That New York State Workers' Compensation and/or Disability Benefits Insurance C overage is Not R equired" (this form and the instructions for completing it are available from the link below).